LSE Laidlaw Scholars Leadership and Research Programme

 What happens after you submit?

-Once you have successfully submitted your application, we will contact you no later than Friday, 12 January 2024 with the outcome of the shortlisting process.
+Once you have successfully submitted your application, we will contact you by email with the outcome of the shortlisting process.
 There is no need to contact us for further updates.

 The dates of the selection process are as follows: